3 Summary of material accounting policies

 Fees and commission expenses which are not directly linked to the sourcing of financial assets, such as commission/incentive incurred on value added services and products distribution, recovery charges, guarantee fees under guarantee scheme and fees for management of portfolio etc., are recognised in the Statement of Profit and Loss on an accrual basis.

 The Company operates an equity settled share-based payment arrangement for its own employees as well as employees of its subsidiaries.
 The Company determines the fair value of the employee stock options on the grant date using the Black Scholes model.
-The total cost of the share option is accounted for on a straight-line basis over the vesting period of the grant.
-The cost attributable to the services rendered by the employees of the Company is recognised as employee benefits expenses in the Statement of Profit and Loss and that pertaining to employees of subsidiaries is recovered from subsidiaries.
+The cost of the share option is accounted for on a straight line basis over the respective vesting periods of the grant.
+The cost attributable to the services rendered by the employees of the Company is recognised as employee benefits expenses in profit or loss.

 (iv) Other expenses